Recorded recollection

-A recorded recollection (sometimes referred to as a prior recollection recorded), in the law of evidence, is an exception to the hearsay rule which allows witnesses to testify to the accuracy of a recording or documentation of their own out-of-court statement based on their recollection of the circumstances under which the statement was recorded or documented - even though the witness does not remember the events attested to in the statement.
+A recorded recollection (sometimes referred to as a prior recollection recorded), in the law of evidence, is an exception to the hearsay rule which allows witnesses to testify to the accuracy of a recording or documentation of their own out-of-court statement based on their recollection of the circumstances under which the statement was recorded or documented – even though the witness does not remember the events attested to in the statement.
 It is sufficient that the witness is able to testify to having made the recording, and to having written an accurate statement at that time.
+In the Third Circuit, the witness need not even make or draft the statement, but only accept it as their own.

-Under the Federal Rules of Evidence, § 803 (5), a recorded recollection is defined as follows.
+Under the Federal Rules of Evidence, § 803 (5), a recorded recollection is defined as follows: